Weak del Pezzo surfaces are characterized by the existence of $2$-tilting bundles: Applications to non-commutative crepant resolutions

 \begin{Def} A normal projective surface $X$ is called {\it Du Val del Pezzo} if the following conditions are satisfied. \begin{enumerate} \item $-K_X$ is ample. \item $X$ has at worst Du Val singularities. \end{enumerate} \end{Def}

 In \cite{VdB04a}, del Pezzo cones are shown to have NCCRs by using $2$-tilting bundles on the corresponding del Pezzo surfaces.
 We generalize this result to Du Val del Pezzo cones.

 \begin{Thm} Let $X$ be a Du Val del Pezzo surface and $R:=\bigoplus_{n=0}^\infty\Gamma(X,\omega_X^{-n})$ its homogeneous coordinate ring.
 Then $R$ has an NCCR.
-Moreover, we can take a reflexive $R$-module $M$ giving an NCCR which satisfies the following conditions. \begin{enumerate} \item $M$ is a $\mathbb{Z}$-graded $R$-module and the NCCR $\End_R(M)$ is $\mathbb{Z}_{\geq0}$-graded. \item $M$ has $R$ as a direct summand as a graded module. \end{enumerate} \end{Thm} \begin{proof} Remark that by \cite[2.8,2.9]{Wat81}, $R$ is a $3$-dimensional Gorenstein normal domain.
+Moreover, we can take a maximal Cohen--Macaulay $R$-module $M$ giving an NCCR which satisfies the following conditions. \begin{enumerate} \item $M$ is a $\mathbb{Z}$-graded $R$-module and the NCCR $\End_R(M)$ is $\mathbb{Z}_{\geq0}$-graded. \item $M$ has $R$ as a direct summand as a graded module. \end{enumerate} \end{Thm} \begin{proof} By \cite[2.8, 2.9]{Wat81}, $R$ is a $3$-dimensional Gorenstein normal domain.